dph5199278/demos/README.md

 Temporary solution:
 ```
+Two plans:
- use jquery.hotkeys instead of nw.App.registerGlobalHotKey, but all pages to add jquery.hotkeys codes
+one. use jquery.hotkeys instead of nw.App.registerGlobalHotKey, but all pages to add jquery.hotkeys codes
+two. use nw.App.(un)registerGlobalHotKey for every page
 ```